trichie/matts_wordle/readme.md

-# Matt Parker's Wordle challenge - the *25 second pythonic vowel approach*
+# Matt Parker's Wordle challenge - the *25 letters in 25 seconds pythonic vowel approach*

 (c) by Thomas Reichert